 The Issuer will pay the Servicer a Servicing Fee in exchange for all obligations to be performed by the Servicer under the Servicing Agreement.
-The annual Servicing Fee for the 2022 Restructuring Bonds payable to LIPA, as the initial Servicer or any Successor Servicer that is affiliated with the owner of the T&D System Assets or performing similar services for the owner of the T&D System Assets, while it is acting as Servicer shall be 0.05% of the aggregate initial principal amount of the 2022 Restructuring Bonds.
-The annual Servicing Fee for any Successor Servicer that is not affiliated with the owner of the T&D System Assets or not performing similar services for the owner of the T&D System Assets shall be an amount agreed upon by the Issuer and the Successor Servicer, provided that any amount in excess of 0.60% of the initial aggregate principal amount of the 2022 Restructuring Bonds shall be approved by the Authority and the Trustee, and provided, further, that if the Authority fails to approve or disapprove any such Servicing Fee within 30 days following its receipt of a written request to approve the same, the Authority shall be deemed to have approved such Servicing Fee.
+The annual Servicing Fee for the 2023 Restructuring Bonds payable to LIPA, as the initial Servicer or any Successor Servicer that is affiliated with the owner of the T&D System Assets or performing similar services for the owner of the T&D System Assets, while it is acting as Servicer shall be 0.05% of the aggregate initial principal amount of the 2023 Restructuring Bonds.
+The annual Servicing Fee for any Successor Servicer that is not affiliated with the owner of the T&D System Assets or not performing similar services for the owner of the T&D System Assets or not performing similar services for the owner of the T&D System Assets or not performing similar services for the owner of the T&D System Assets shall be an amount agreed upon by the Issuer and the Successor Servicer, provided that any amount in excess of 0.60% of the initial aggregate principal amount of the 2023 Restructuring Bonds shall be approved by the Authority and the Trustee, and provided, further, that if the Authority fails to approve or disapprove any such Servicing Fee within 30 days following its receipt of a written request to approve the same, the Authority shall be deemed to have approved such Servicing Fee.
 The Issuer shall also pay all expenses incurred by the Servicer in connection with its activities under the Servicing Agreement (including any fees to and disbursements by accountants, counsel or any other Person, any taxes or payments in lieu of taxes imposed on the Servicer (other than taxes based on the Servicer's net income) and any expenses incurred in connection with reports to Holders, subject to the priorities set forth in the Indenture).